HealthTensor/policies/source/sections/disposable_media_policy.md

 HealthTensor recognizes that media containing ePHI may be reused when appropriate steps are taken to ensure that all stored ePHI has been effectively rendered inaccessible.
 Destruction/disposal of ePHI shall be carried out in accordance with federal and state law.
 The schedule for destruction/disposal shall be suspended for ePHI involved in any open investigation, audit, or litigation.

-HealthTensor utilizes dedicated hardware from Subcontractors. ePHI is only stored on SSD volumes in our hosted environment.
-All SSD volumes utilized by HealthTensor and HealthTensor Customers are encrypted.
+HealthTensor utilizes dedicated hardware from Subcontractors. ePHI is only stored on volumes in our hosted environment.
+All volumes containing ePHI are encrypted.
 HealthTensor does not use, own, or manage any mobile devices, SD cards, or tapes that have access to ePHI.

 ## Applicable Standards from the HITRUST Common Security Framework